Teaching during your doctoral studies

 How to start teaching as a doctoral student

 There are plenty of opportunities for you to teach here at Bath, and with external organisations too.
 Have a look through our comprehensive guide how to find opportunities within the University.
-It covers everything you need to know, including training, approval to teach, resources and support contacts.
+It covers everything you need to know, including mandatory training, approval to teach, resources and support contacts.

 As well as opportunities to gain valuable teaching experience within the University there are plenty of opportunities externally too, via organisations like The Brilliant Club.